Advance Care Planning

 What is advance care planning?

-Advanced care planning is informing someone you trust and your medical team about your future healthcare.
+Advance care planning is informing someone you trust and your medical team about your future healthcare.
 It enables the people you trust and your healthcare team to respect your wishes.

 At St Vincent’s Hospital, we want to help you understand the advance care planning process – so you can feel comfortable you will always be in control of your healthcare.